Rotator Cuff Tear Surgery: Surgical Treatment

 The type of repair performed depends on several factors, including your surgeon’s experience and familiarity with a particular procedure, the size of your tear, your anatomy, and the quality of the tendon tissue and bone.

-The three techniques most commonly used for rotator cuff repair include traditional open repair, arthroscopic repair, and mini-open repair.
+The three techniques most commonly used for rotator cuff tear surgery repair include traditional open repair, arthroscopic repair, and mini-open repair.
 In the end, patients rate all three repair methods the same for pain relief, strength improvement, and overall satisfaction.

 A traditional open surgical incision (several centimeters long) is often required if the tear is large or complex.
 The surgeon makes the incision over the shoulder and detaches the shoulder muscle (deltoid) to better see and gain access to the torn tendon.